casteng/i-pascal/readme.md

 Other information
 -----------------
-Information on how to install and use the plugin is available at `I-Pascal homepage <http://www.siberika.com/ipascal.htm>`_.
+Information on how to install and use the plugin is available at [I-Pascal homepage](http://www.siberika.com/ipascal.htm).